-This framework suggests that interaction patterns with high DRI and VE indicate desirable profiles for using GenAI in argumentative writing and other academic tasks.
+This framework thus suggests that interaction patterns aligning with high "DRI" and "VE" are indicative of desirable profiles for using GenAI when writing argumentative essays, and potentially in other complex academic tasks.
 The more these aspects are visible in the interaction logs, the richer the evidence of learning available for assessment in the AI-assisted co-writing process.
-On the other hand, interactions with limited DRI and VE provide less tangible indicators of active learning and skill acquisition in interaction logs.
-The DRIVE framework is meant to serve as a conceptual compass and analytical tool for educators, supporting assessment in a manner compatible with GenAI use in the classroom by focusing on the quality of students' intellectual partnership with AI while emphasizing how students can actively steer this interaction and display their learning throughout the process.
+Conversely, interactions exhibiting limited DRI and VE would offer less tangible evidence of the student's active learning and skill acquisition through their engagement with the AI.
+Ultimately, the DRIVE framework is intended as a useful conceptual and analytical tool for educators.
+It aims to support the assessment of writing in a manner compatible with GenAI use in the classroom by shifting attention to the quality of the student's interaction and display their learning and knowledge throughout the process.
+This framework, therefore, underpins the development of our taxonomy tool, which aims to capture the desirable aspects encapsulated by the DRI and VE constructs, through the identification of observable interaction patterns that cue at these learning indicators in the context of argumentative essay writing.

-4 Overview
+4. Overview

-4.1 Research Aims
+4.1.
+Research Aims

-This paper presents the development of a practice-oriented taxonomy for analyzing student-GenAI interactions, which is grounded in the DRIVE framework.
-Our taxonomy aims to identify strategies of engagement with GenAI technology and explore whether they can provide a meaningful window into student learning during academic writing.
+This paper presents the development of a practice-oriented taxonomy for analyzing student-GenAl interactions, which is grounded in the DRIVE framework.
+Our taxonomy aims to identify strategies of engagement with GenAl technology and explore whether they can provide a meaningful window into student learning during academic writing.
 The present research is primarily exploratory and descriptive, and is guided by two central questions detailed below.

-RQ1: How does a process-focused assessment of GenAI interaction quality relate to a traditional, output-focused assessment of essay quality?
+RQ1: How does a process-focused assessment of GenAl interaction quality relate to a traditional, output-focused assessment of essay quality?